Kotlin/hyperlight-wasm-http-example/README.md

 host application.
 It implements just enough of the `wasi:http` api to run the [sample-wasi-http-kotlin server](https://github.com/Kotlin/sample-wasi-http-kotlin).

 It's forked from https://github.com/hyperlight-dev/hyperlight-wasm-http-example, as the changes here are specific to a Kotlin guest component.
+It is intended for demonstration purposes only, and not guaranteed to be kept up-to-date.

 In general, this example is only a prototype, and relatively hacky and fragile, use at your own risk.